 “UBERIZATION: The act or process of changing the market for a service by introducing a different way of buying or using it, especially using mobile technology” Cambridge Dictionary

-When it comes to the so-called Uberization opinions drift drastically apart.
-Some fear and condemn, it others welcome it enthusiastically.
-Here come the most common arguments from both sides:
+When it comes to the so-called Uberization veer drastically apart.
+Some fear and condem; it others welcome it enthusiastically.
+Here are some of the most common arguments from both parties:

-- Fear, that the uberization will harm traditional jobs, as it happened with Uber and traditional taxi services or with Airbnb and the hotel industry.
+- Fear, that the uberization will harm traditional jobs, as is purported to have happened with Uber and the traditional taxi services or with Airbnb and the local hotel industry.

-- Fear of falling into a society where everything is rated.
+- Fear of a society emerging where everything is constantly surveillanced and rated.

-- The customer has new expectations that can only be met by creating new services
+- Generating new expectations for the customer that can only be met by creating new and improved services.

-- New trends and technologies can’t be stopped.
-Better be part of it and help actively shaping them.
+- The idea that new trends and technologies cannot be stopped.
+Better be a part of it and help actively in shaping them.

-- New technologies will be able to solve the problems of our time, such as climate change and over population.
+- The hope that new technologies will be able to solve the problems of our time, such as climate change and overpopulation.

 V: Virtual Reality